openvcloud/docs/docs/CloudBrokerPortal/CloudSpaces/CloudSpaces.md

 A cloud space is logical grouping of cloud resources, commonly referred to as a tenant.

 Each cloud space is associated with one, and only one account.
-Per account you can have one or more cloud spaces that are all associated with the same account.
+Per account you can have one or more cloud spaces, that are all associated with the same account.

 The **Cloud Spaces** page lists all cloud spaces: